|

 on the first floor.

-Not much else is known about this stately mansion on the corner of ul.
+This stately mansion on the corner of ul.
 Aleksandra

 |